e271828e/Flight.jl/docs/notes/design/framework_spec.md

 narrow the claim — the enumeration *is* the interface.

-**Every writer has a write surface, and the periphery enforces it.** A batch entry reaches a slot **iff the named face is inside the writer's surface at drain time**; anything else is discarded with a runtime warning (§15.2).
+**Every writer has a write surface, and the periphery enforces it.** A batch entry reaches a slot **iff the named face is inside the writer's surface**;
-(Enforcement runs at the earliest site that can know — under the compiled staging shapes below, static checks run at staging and only the derived surface's membership check remains at the drain; the *rule* is unchanged.)
+anything else is discarded with a runtime warning (§15.2).
+Because surfaces are static per run (the roster freeze below), enforcement runs entirely at *staging* — the earliest site, on the writer's own task — and the drain performs no checks at all.
 A surface arises in one of two ways:

 - **Enumerated** — an ordinary device's surface is its claim set: static for the attachment, exclusively its own (claims are disjoint by construction),